lamtt77/docker-easyengine-wordpress/README.md

 == Tada ==

+Pros:
-10-min deployment reduced to ~2min -- assumed that internet speed of your cloud provider should be on par with AWS, DigitalOcean, Gcloud Compute (my test was gcloud)
++ 10-min deployment reduced to ~2min -- assumed that internet speed of your cloud provider should be on par with AWS, DigitalOcean, Gcloud Compute (my test was gcloud)
++ Our deployment is now 'portable' and 'cloud provider' independent

+Trade-off:
+- Installation time of docker & docker-compose might get longer than 10-min if you are not familiar with 'Docker'.
+The good news is that most cloud providers support Docker-preinstalled -- You just need to pick the appropriate VPS and install docker-compose through 'wget'.

 2- Just go and create your wordpress site, automatically
 ```sh